Virtually cocompactly cubulated Artin-Tits groups: Convex-cocompact subgroups

-\bpro Let $G$ be a group acting geometrically on a CAT(0) cube complex $X$, and let $A$ be a virtually abelian subgroup of $G$.
-Then there exists a virtually abelian subgroup $B$ of $G$ virtually containing $A$ which is convex-cocompact in $X$ such that $B$ is virtually minimal, i.e. for any other such subgroup $B'$, $B \cap B'$ has finite index in $B$. \epro

-\bp Consider an intersection $B$ of virtually abelian subgroups of $G$ virtually containing $A$ which are convex-cocompact in $X$, such that $B$ has minimal rank.
-According to Theorem~\ref{thm:flat_torus}, $B$ exists.
-For any virtually abelian subgroup $B'$ of $G$ virtually containing $A$ which is convex-cocompact in $X$, one knows that $B \cap B'$ has the same rank as $B$, so $B \cap B'$ has finite index in $B$. \ep
+We can now prove the following, which is the main technical part in the proof of Theorem~\ref{thm:stability_central_quotients} stated in the introduction.

-\blem Let $G$ be a group acting geometrically, cube minimally by semisimple isometries on a CAT(0) cube complex $X$, and let $W$ be a central subgroup of $G$ which is convex-cocompact in $X$.
-Then $X$ splits as a product of two convex cube subcomplexes $X \simeq Y \times Z$, where $G$ preserves this splitting, and $W$ acts with finite index kernel $W'$ on $Y$ and cube minimally, geometrically on $Z$.
-Furthermore, $G/W'$ acts geometrically on $Y$. \elem
+\blem Let $G$ be a group acting geometrically, combinatorially semisimply by isometries on a CAT(0) cube complex $X$, median minimally.
+Let $W$ be a central subgroup of $G$ which is convex-cocompact in $X$.
+Then $X$ splits as a product of two convex cube subcomplexes $X \simeq Y \times Z$, where $G$ preserves this splitting, $W$ acts with finite index kernel $W'$ on $Y$ and $G/W'$ acts geometrically on $Y$, with $\dim Y \leq \dim X - \rk W$.
+Furthermore, if $A \subset G$ is convex-cocompact in $X$, then $AW'/W'$ is convex-cocompact in $Y$. \elem